Castellano & Pipolo

-Castellano & Pipolo is the stage name used by the pair of Italian screenwriters and film directors Franco Castellano (1925–1999) and Giuseppe Moccia (1933–2006).
+Castellano & Pipolo is the stage name used by the pair of Italian screenwriters and film directors Franco Castellano (1925–1999) and Giuseppe "Pipolo" Moccia (1933–2006).
 Together, they wrote the screenplays for about seventy films, and directed twenty films, mainly comedies.
 Their 1984 film Il ragazzo di campagna was shown as part of a retrospective on Italian comedy at the 67th Venice International Film Festival.

-Biography

-In Rome on Jan.
-21, 2025 in the park of the Municipio III in the green area located in Via Renato Fucini, in front of house number 260, Roma Capitale dedicated a plaque to the duo Castellano and Pipolo, with a ceremony to unveil the toponymic plaque.
-The request to dedicate a street originated from a motion presented in the Julius Caesar Chamber by Hon.
-Marco Di Stefano Group Leader of Noi Moderati in the Capitoline Assembly, and approved by an overwhelming majority.
+On 21 January 2025, the municipality of Rome placed a plaque at the Municipio III park in memory of the duo.